Marine evidence and sensitivity assessment

 The MarLIN 'evidence base' also includes several resources and tools developed for specific sectors and stakeholder groups.

-The website includes information on the reported effects of fishing activities on Habitats Directive relevant Annex I habitats and Annex II species; seabirds and estuarine/coastal birds occurring around the UK which are on Annex I of the Birds Directive; regularly occurring migratory seabirds and estuarine/coastal birds around the UK not on Annex I of the Birds Directive and other marine species protected by law in the UK under the Wildlife and Countryside Act 1981.
+The website includes information on the reported effects of fishing activities on Habitats Directive relevant Annex I habitats and Annex II species; seabirds and estuarine/coastal birds occurring around the UK that are on Annex I of the Birds Directive; regularly occurring migratory seabirds and estuarine/coastal birds around the UK not on Annex I of the Birds Directive and other marine species protected by law in the UK under the Wildlife and Countryside Act 1981.
 The website provides access to summaries of the literature from Sewell et al. (2005, 2007), and can be searched by author, date and relevant keywords.

 The EU Water Framework Directive provides an imperative to identify biological (as well as physical and chemical) data to inform the development of measures of quality.
 The measures need to relate to a range of "pressures" so that cause and effect can be assessed.
 It is the matching of information sources to different 'Pressures' ('Environmental factors') which is at the core of this database (Hiscock et al., 2005).